PaloAltoNetworks/pcs-cwp-agentless/README.md

-# pcs-cwp-agentless
+# Prisma Cloud API Agentless
 Prisma Cloud API management of Cloud Accounts, specifically around agentless.

-This script is meant for updating agentless configuration for multiple cloud accounts.
+This script is meant for updating agentless configuration for multiple cloud accounts for agentless scanning in **Same Account** mode.
 It also works for SaaS and self-hosted versions of Prisma Cloud Compute.

 ## Usage
 Here is general view of the script and all it's parameters: